GatienFrenchDev/SimpleAntiBruteForce/README.md

 # SimpleAntiBruteForce - PHP Library

-Small library to manage brute force attempts on a PHP form.
+SimpleAntiBruteForce is a lightweight PHP library designed to mitigate brute force attacks on PHP forms effectively.

-I couldn't find a library offering a correct and simple system so I made one myself
+## Overview

+Many existing libraries lack a straightforward and robust system for managing brute force attempts, prompting the creation of SimpleAntiBruteForce.

+This library provides a reliable solution without unnecessary complexity and is designed to optimize resource usage by automatically clearing old records from the database over time.

+## Setup the library

+Setting up **SimpleAntiBruteForce** is very simple.

-To use it, you only need to create a MySQL table on your project following this data model:
+- Simply create a new MySQL table in your project with the following schema:

 ```sql
 CREATE TABLE user_failed_logins (